jtara1/helix-slim/README.md

 # helix-slim

-helix editor slimmed down packaged with nix
+helix editor slimmed down, packaged with nix

 this doesn't reduce the compiled helix binary, it only removes additional files bundled with it with the exception of yaml